dannybauman/30-day-map-challenge-2025/maps/02-lines/magicpatterns/README.md

 # Day 2 (Lines) - MagicPatterns Implementation

 ## Implementation Overview
 MagicPatterns delivered the **best overall implementation** of the Street Orientation Rainbow map for Portland.
-The platform excelled in nearly every category with fast data loading, good performance, and excellent mobile responsiveness.
+The platform performed well in nearly every category with fast data loading, good performance, and excellent mobile responsiveness.

 ## Prompt Used
 Used the standard Day 2 implementation prompt for the Street Orientation Rainbow map.